Danielle Brown

 About Danielle...

-This all changed when I became disabled as a teenager.
-I was diagnosed with Complex Regional Pain Syndrome, a rare and very painful condition in my feet.
-At a stage in your life when you're figuring out who you are and what you want to do with your life, this was a challenging but I came to realise that whilst you can't control what happens to you, you can control your response to it.
+This changed when I became disabled as a teenager.
+I was diagnosed with Complex Regional Pain Syndrome (CRPS), a chronic pain condition that affects my feet.
+It wasn't easy, but I quickly learned that whilst you can't control what happens to you, you can control your response to it.

-Three years after taking up the sport, I stepped straight into the international circuit as World Number 1 and had soon accumulated a number of titles, including that of Paralympic Champion in Beijing 2008.
-Always striving to improve, I transitioned onto the able-bodied team.
-In 2010 I became the first Para athlete to represent England in an able-bodied discipline where I won the gold medal in the team event.
-London 2012 was the tournament I was most excited about and I worked incredibly hard, committed to retain my Paralympic title in such a prestigious setting.
+I became Paralympic Champion in Beijing 2008.
+In 2010, I made history as the first disabled athlete to represent England in an able-bodied discipline at the Commonwealth Games, where I won the gold medal in the team event.
+Two years later, I successfully defended my Paralympic title on home soil at London 2012.
 The proudest moment of my life was receiving my gold medal in front of that home crowd at London.
-The support of the entire country was overwhelming, but it was also the first time that my family and friends had ever seen me compete internationally and this made standing on the podium a very special moment.
+The support of the entire country was overwhelming, and it was also the first time that my family and friends had ever seen me compete internationally.

 2022